How Is Plastic Recycled: Step by Step

 The final step in the recycling process is often considered the most exciting because it is when the plastic particles are made into recycled materials usable for future production.
 Compounding is when the small particles are smashed and melted together into plastic pellets.
 The pellets can then be used in the production of other plastic products .

 Throughout this process the plastic may be moved to different plants that specialize in different steps of the process.
 It can be energy intensive and the better educated we are about the process the more we can reduce the time and energy it requires.

 Let’s say that you have just finished drinking water from a commercial disposable (but recyclable!) water bottle.
 As you place your empty water bottle into your home recycling bin as you always do, you wonder, “What will actually happen to this water bottle after I’m finished with it?”

-- Next, if your local recycling company has implemented a Single Stream Recycling system, by which all materials are collected together, these materials must undergo a sorting process to separate the different materials, such as glass, paper, metals, and plastic materials like your plastic water bottle.
-Most often, the majority of this sorting process is done automatically with machines, but it may also include one manual sort to eliminate as much contamination of the materials as possible.
+- Next, if your local recycling company has implemented a Single Stream Recycling System, by which all materials are collected together, these materials must undergo a sorting process to separate different materials, such as glass, paper, or metals.
+Most often, the majority of this sorting process is done automatically by machines, but it may also include one manual sort to eliminate as much contamination of the materials as possible.

 - Next, your plastic water bottle will go to an area of the recycling facility where it will be ground up into chips or flakes, and the plastic will then be washed to get rid of any labels or remaining residue.